EtiTheSpirit/Project-Duality/README.md

 The goals that must be met in order for Project Duality to be deemed successful are ...

-* To provide a modular AI framework that is easy to develop on
- * ...that is also specifically designed for an environment of "tinkering", and
- * is easy to use for people not familiar with the systems of neural networking.
+1) To provide a modular AI framework that is easy to develop on 1a) ...that is also specifically designed for an environment of "tinkering", and 1b) ...is easy to use on the user-end for people not familiar with the systems of neural networking.
-* Run on hardware that may not be viewed as capable of machine learning.
+2) Run on hardware that may not be viewed as capable of machine learning.
- * And, if applicable, potentially be run on portable devices.
+2a) And, if applicable, potentially be run on portable devices.